The baby name Credence matches a powerful meaning with an appealing sound.

 In Latin, credere means to trust or to believe.
 Credentia meant belief, and from that word comes our word credence, with the same meaning.

 It’s possible to lend credence – to provide facts or arguments that support a theory.
 And we can give credence to information.
-Credentials shares the same root.

 A credence table may be used in a Catholic mass to hold items required for communion.
 And a credenza – the Italian form of the word – is a piece of furniture, a sideboard.
 Back in the sixteenth century, credenza referred to the act of having a servant test food for poison.
+Which is a pretty wild backstory for a humble sideboard!

-Those are some curious evolutions of the word, but ultimately credence means belief, and that makes this a fitting possibility as a virtue name.
+Twists and turns aside, ultimately credence means belief, and that makes this a fitting possibility as a virtue name.

 So yes, Credence has most definitely been used as a given name.